shahsaumya/Garbage-Collector-Robot/README.md

 # IDPT-Mascot
-Codes for Garbage Collector Robot made for IDPT Mascot
+Codes for Garbage Collector Robot made for IDPT Mascot.
+The codes are written for the Arduino.